rotty3000/rotty3000.github.io/_posts/blog/2014-12-01-minialist-build-of-equinox-http-from-source.md

 Using the following commands I can do just that!

 {% highlight bash %}
-# Save this in your .profile or .bashrc for reuse, speeds up the build
+# (optional) Save this in your .profile or .bashrc for reuse, speeds up the build
 export MAVEN_OPTS="-Xmx2048m -Declipse.p2.mirrors=false"

 # Clone the platform aggregator repo and init the submodules